Anesthesia Error Attorneys

 Anesthesia Errors

 Whether a procedure is routine or complex, doctors routinely use anesthesia to prevent pain during surgery.
 Typically, anesthesia is administered for the duration of the surgery and wears off after the surgery is completed.
 Since anesthesia is an incredibly powerful drug, it can have fatal effects if administered improperly.
 An anesthesiologist must be very careful and monitor the patient to make sure there are no signs of distress.
 An anesthesiologist can monitor a patient’s blood pressure, heartbeat, and oxygen levels to ensure that the anesthesia is not having a negative effect.
 However, an anesthesiologist can make a life-threatening mistake if he or she administers too much anesthesia and/or does not adequately monitor a patient.
 If you or a loved one has been the victim of an anesthesia error, it is essential to speak with an attorney.
-The experienced anesthesia error attorneys at Friedman Schuman can determine if negligence was a factor in causing harm or injury to the patient.
+The experienced anesthesia error attorneys at Friedman Schuman Layser can determine if negligence was a factor in causing harm or injury to the patient.
 Our firm is ready to take on your case and recover damages to aid in the costs related to the error.
-Contact Friedman Schuman today for strong legal representation when you need it most.
+Contact Friedman Schuman Layser today for strong legal representation when you need it most.

 Types of anesthesia & associated risks